First-7-day priorities

 How many months of runway you have.
 What to cut, what to keep.
 What to do with your 401k.
 Whether to take COBRA or your state's marketplace plan.
 How to handle debt while you look for the next job.

 The clauses HR did not walk through.
-Non-disparagement language that affects your next reference.
-Non-compete traps.
+Non-disparagement language and how it affects your next reference.
+Non-competes.
 Bonus claw-backs.
-Equity forfeiture.
-The parts that quietly cost you money for years.
+Equity vesting.
+Everything that matters in your future, explained in clear language so you can decide what to negotiate.

 Five things to do in the first seven days, in priority order.
 Filing unemployment is day one.
 Not signing the severance is day one.
 Listing fixed expenses is day one.
 Most workers miss two of these.